achihuahua22/Alex-Harris-Capstone/README.md

 #### _UART_
 I chose UART because of its prevalence in open-source projects such as the OpenTrickler, a powder dispensing device that we are using in our SDL.
 UART is also a simple protocol to implement as it only requires four pins: 3v3, TX, RX, and GND.
 The end user can configure the Baud rate, parity or stop bits in software.
 I believe that including this communication allows for other SDLs to integrate their own custom devices and not have to design for network capabilities if they choose to use my device.
 #### _RS232_
-I chose RS232 because it was very prevalent in older equipment such as the Fischer Scientific Analytical Scale, and some open-source devices such as the OpenRAMAN, a laser spectroscopy device for materials classification.
+I chose RS232 because it was very prevalent in older equipment in our lab such as the Fischer Scientific Analytical Scale, and some open-source devices such as the OpenRAMAN, a laser spectroscopy device for materials classification.
 While RS232 is an old communication protocol, it is still useful for simple communication of commands.
 #### _GPIB_
 Lastly, I chose GPIB because it was also extremely prevalent in many types of laboratory equipment such as multimeters, spectrum analyzers, and other devices.
 The issue that many laboratories face with GPIB enabled devices is that adapters such as GPIB to USB can cost more than $1,000 and can only communicate with proprietary software.
 This can render perfectly usable lab equipment almost completely useless in terms of automation or remote data collection.